Trigger points may be part of your head, neck or back pain

 Trigger Point Therapy (TPT) works to relieve chronic, muscular pain without oral medication.
 This is a universally well received combination of clinically proven methods for the treatment of chronic muscular pain anywhere in the body.
 It is particularly well suited for chronic upper and lower back, neck and head pain

-What is Trigger Point Therapy?
+What Is Trigger Point Therapy

-Trigger points (myofascial pain) are small "knots" or areas of spasm, within a muscle.
+Trigger points (myofascial pain) are small “knots” or areas of spasm, within a muscle.
 They may be tender when touched, or cause shortening of a muscle.
 The shortening may then cause limitation in the range of motion of the affected area (for example, in neck rotation).
-Trigger points may even cause "referred pain" - pain that is felt in a distant location when the trigger point is touched.
+Trigger points may even cause “referred pain” – pain that is felt in a distant location when the trigger point is touched.
+The pain from these points may come and go spontaneously, or linger for hours, days, or even months.
+These little spams within the muscles are physical knots that are responsible for the discomfort, pain, soreness, or tightness that is felt.
+These knots may produce a chronically sore and shortened muscle.

 What Causes Trigger Points